Scurrlin/cost_of_virtuosity/spec.md

 ## Overview

-This project fetches educational metrics for 5 elite music conservatories from the U.S. Department of Education's College Scorecard API.
-It provides two output formats:
+This project pulls key metrics for 5 elite music conservatories from the U.S. Department of Education's College Scorecard API and provides one of two output formats:

-1. **CSV** - Flat file for spreadsheet analysis
+1. **CSV** - Flat file for spreadsheets, data visualization, and analysis
 2. **SQLite** - Normalized database with analytical views

-Both scripts share identical logic for API interaction and data transformation, ensuring consistency.
+Both scripts share identical logic for API interaction and data transformation.

 ---